reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```
 The `getUserWithStream()` test method in the `UserAsyncHttpRequestHelperTests` class is designed to verify the functionality of retrieving user data asynchronously using streams.

-First, it starts the HTTP asynchronous client using `userHttpRequestHelper.startHttpAsyncClient()`.
+First, we start the HTTP asynchronous client using `userHttpRequestHelper.startHttpAsyncClient()`.

-Then, it prepares a list of user IDs and calls the method `getUserWithStreams()` from the `UserAsyncHttpRequestHelper` class, passing the list of user IDs and a delay value of 3 seconds.
+Then, we prepare a list of user IDs and calls the method `getUserWithStreams()` from the `UserAsyncHttpRequestHelper` class, passing the list of user IDs and a delay value of 3 seconds.

 The method sends HTTP requests in parallel for each user ID, fetching user data from the delayed endpoint.
 It returns a map containing the response bodies for each user ID.

 Finally, the test verifies the correctness of the responses by ensuring that the response map has the same size as the list of user IDs, does not contain null keys or values, and satisfies the predefined condition `getUserErrorCheck`, which checks that the response does not contain a failure message.

-If any exception occurs during the execution of the test, it fails with an error message indicating the failure to execute the HTTP request.
-Finally, it stops the HTTP asynchronous client using `userHttpRequestHelper.stopHttpAsyncClient()`.
+If any exception occurs during the execution of the test, the test fails with an error message indicating the failure to execute the HTTP request.
+Finally, we stop the HTTP asynchronous client using `userHttpRequestHelper.stopHttpAsyncClient()`.

 ## Pipelined HTTP Request / Response Exchange